Kelley Power, President

 Kelley Power is a lifelong logophile who divides her time between communications consulting and writing.
 Her work has won the Newfoundland and Labrador Arts and Letters competition and the 48-Hour Novel Writing Marathon (Engen Books).
 She is currently working on completing the manuscript of her first novel, for which she recently received a project grant from ArtsNL.

-Ray Critch, Member-at-Large
+Ray Critch, Vice-President

 The son, grandson, nephew, and brother of teachers, Ray has taught with MUN’s Philosophy Department and its Law and Society program before getting called to the bar and commencing work as a lawyer in 2016.
 A native of St. John’s, he lived in Edinburgh (PhD – 2010) and Vienna during his graduate studies, and returned to Newfoundland in 2011.
 Now working as an Associate with Goodland Buckingham where he practices civil litigation, Ray also spends his time playing Lego and Pokemon with his 6-year old son, doing his best to instill nerdy values in the next generation